FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Method

-\textbf{Encoder.}$\;$ Following the notation of SMIRK~\cite{smirk} and TEASER~\cite{teaser}, the image encoder $E(I)$ is separated into four different branches, three geometry encoders $E_{\beta}(I)$, $E_{\Psi}(I)$, $E_{\Theta}(I)$ and one token encoder $E_T(I)$.
+\textbf{Encoder.}$\;$ Following the notation of SMIRK~\cite{smirk} and TEASER~\cite{teaser}, the image encoder $E(I)$ consists of four different branches, three geometry encoders $E_{\beta}(I)$, $E_{\Psi}(I)$, $E_{\Theta}(I)$ and one appearance token encoder $E_T(I)$.

 Given the input image $I$, geometry encoders output the FLAME parameters, as well as the camera parameters $c\in\mathbb{R}^{3}$, here we group the global transformation parameters as $\Theta = \{c,\theta_{head}\}$.
-Consequently, the geometry encoders are formally defined as:
+Thus, the geometry encoders are formally defined as:

 For appearance features, the multi-level CNN features $\{x_i\}_{i=1}^K$ are extracted from different stages of the token encoder $E_T$, pool and project each via $ z_i = F_i\bigl(P(x_i)\bigr)\,,\quad i=1,\dots,K, $ then form the appearance token by channel-wise concatenation: